syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endhighlight %}

-If the theme is set as none and the autoFormat is not set to the grid, then no theme will be applied to the exported grid.
-The grid will be exported without any themes be applied as in the below screenshots:
+When the theme is set as none and the autoFormat is not set to the grid, then no theme is applied to the exported grid.
+The grid is exported without any theme as in the following screenshots:

 ![](Exporting_images/Customizing-Themes_img1.png)